-Steps to Overcome the Problem ‘an Error Occurred While Ejecting CD Drive’
+Steps to Overcome the Problem ‘An Error Occurred While Ejecting CD Drive’

-Eject Your CD With Task Manager
+Eject Your CD With the Task Manager

 - Right-click the taskbar and choose Task Manager.